intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

     * Document names may change (more frequently, over time, than folder structures)
     * Related documents can be added to the folder, without needing to send additional links
     * Supports serendipity (i.e, discovery of the nearby, and adjacent)

+- Archival Strategies:
+  + File Sharing Platforms:
+    * Create an "_archived" folder
+      * create separate sub-folders, by YYYY
+        * Create a *"{YYYY-MM-DD} SNAPSHOT"* folder to identify WHEN something was archived